microsoft/InnerEye-DeepLearning/README.md

 If you have any feature requests, or find issues in the code, please create an [issue on GitHub] (https://github.com/microsoft/InnerEye-DeepLearning/issues).

-If you are interested in using the InnerEye Deep Learning Toolkit to develop your own products and services, or if you would like information about using it with Azure Stack Hub, please email InnerEyeCommercial@microsoft.com.
+If you are interested in using the InnerEye Deep Learning Toolkit to develop your own products and services, please email InnerEyeCommercial@microsoft.com.
+We can also provide input on using the toolbox with [Azure Stack Hub](https://azure.microsoft.com/en-us/products/azure-stack/hub/), a hybrid cloud solution that allows for on-premise medical image analysis that complies with data handling regulations.

 ## Credits